OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Boolean Operators

-The following _Boolean Operators_ can be used inside a _Variability Expression_.
+The following Boolean operators can be used inside a Variability Expression.

 | Keyname | Input                   | Output  | Description                                        |
 | ------- | ----------------------- | ------- |----------------------------------------------------|